kozeig/kozeig/README.md

 - Memory management for strings in compiled programs may cause issues in complex cases
 - Limited error reporting and debugging capabilities
 - String concatenation is not yet implemented
+- Support for arrays with 1D and 2D implementations
-- No support for complex data structures like arrays or maps (COMING SOON THOUGH!)
+- No support for maps or other complex data structures (COMING SOON THOUGH!)
 - Limited to no standard library and built-in functions (COMING SOON THOUGH!)
 - Type checking is minimal, which can lead to unexpected behavior in some cases

 Recent improvements:
+- Array support with 1D and 2D arrays, including array literals with the [1, 2, 3] syntax
+- Floating point, hexadecimal, and binary number support
+- Changed comment syntax from @@ to -- for better keyboard compatibility
 - Unified syntax with consistent use of curly braces for all code blocks
 - Logical operators (AND, OR, NOT) are fully implemented
 - Arithmetic operations work correctly with proper type handling